A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 By Lemma \ref{lem:unique_f} it must be that $f_1 = f_2 =: f$.
-So, what is left to show is that given such an $f$ on $\Nrv(\H_1) = \Nrv(\H_2)$, there is a unique hypergraph (up to relabeling of vertices) that can give rise to it.
+Since these $f$ functions are equal, and because of how they are defined, it must be the case that for each intersection of hyperedges (i.e., each simplex, $\sigma$) the number of vertices that are in exactly that set of hyperedges ($f(\sigma)$) is the same for both $\H_1$ and $\H_2$.
+What is left to show is that given such an $f$ on $\Nrv_w$, there is a unique hypergraph (up to relabeling of vertices) that can give rise to it.
+By the discussion above, between the proof of Lemma \ref{lem:unique_f} and this proof, we merely need to construct a map $F : \Nrv_w \rightarrow \po(V)$ such that $|F(\sigma)| = f(\sigma)$ and all of the $F(\sigma)$ are disjoint.
+This uniquely defines a hypergraph that would have this $f$ function.